 Friedman’s test is similar to the Kruskal-Wallis Test and also an extension of the sign test.
 This test is the best statistic to use for a repeated measures type of experiment to determine if a particular factor also has an effect.

-The Friedman test is to test whether the k paired samples (k>2) of n size, are from the same population or the samples from populations having similar properties, considering the position parameter.
+The Friedman test is designed to test whether the k paired samples (k>2) of n size, are from the same population or the samples from populations having similar properties, considering the position parameter.

 Assumptions of the Friedman Test